-(Exact name of registrant as specified in its charter) TEXAS(State or Other Jurisdiction of Incorporation or Organization) ended 1-12777 Commission File No.
+(Exact name of registrant as specified in its charter)

+TEXAS(State or Other Jurisdiction of

+Incorporation or Organization)

+1-12777

+Commission File No.

 75-0948250 (I.R.S.
 Employer Identification Number) One Museum Place, Suite 500 3100 West 7th Street Fort Worth, TX 76107 (Address of principal executive offices, including zip code) Tara D. Mackey Chief Legal Officer and Secretary (817) 810-4973 (Name and telephone number, including area code, of the person to contact in connection with this report.)
-Check the appropriate box to indicate the rule pursuant to which this form is being filed: ⊻ period from January 1 to December 31, 2022.
-Rule 13p-1 under the Securities Exchange Act (17 CFR 240.13p-1) for the fiscal year SECTION 1 - CONFLICT MINERALS DISCLOSURE Item 1.01 Conflict Minerals Disclosure and Report In accordance with Rule 13p-1 under the Securities Exchange Act of 1934, as amended, AZZ Inc. ("the Company", "our" or "we") conducted due diligence to assess whether "conflict minerals" (in the form of tin, tantalum, tungsten and gold) were necessary to the functionality or production of products we manufactured or contracted to manufacture in calendar year 2023 originated in the Democratic Republic of the Congo or an adjoining country (collectively, the "Covered Countries").
-A copy of the Conflict Minerals Report for the calendar year ended December 31, 2023 is filed as Exhibit 1.01 hereto and is also publicly available on our internet website at www.azz.com.\ Item 1.02 Exhibit AZZ Inc.'s Conflict Minerals Report for the year ended December 31, 2023 is filed as Exhibit 1.01 hereto.
-SECTION 2 - RESOURCE EXTRACTION ISSUER DISCLOSURE Item 2.01 Resource Extraction Issuer Disclosure and Report Not applicable.
+Check the appropriate box to indicate the rule pursuant to which this form is being filed: - ☑ Rule 13p-1 under the Securities Exchange Act (17 CFR 240.13p-1) for the reporting period from January 1 to December 31, 2022. - □ Rule 13 q-1 under the Securities Exchange Act (17 CFR 240.13.q-1) for the fiscal year ended Section 1 - Conflict Minerals Disclosure Item 1.01 Conflict Minerals Disclosure and Report In accordance with Rule 13p-1 under the Securities Exchange Act of 1934, as amended, AZZ Inc. ("the Company", "our" or "we") conducted due diligence to assess whether "conflict minerals" (in the form of tin, tantalum, tungsten and gold) were necessary to the functionality or production of products we manufactured or contracted to manufacture in calendar year 2024 originated in the Democratic Republic of the Congo or an adjoining country (collectively, the "Covered Countries").
+A copy of the Conflict Minerals Report for the calendar year ended December 31, 2024 is filed as Exhibit 1.01 hereto and is also publicly available on our internet website at www.azz.com.
+Item 1.02 Exhibit AZZ Inc.'s Conflict Minerals Report for the year ended December 31, 2024 is filed as Exhibit 1.01 hereto.
+Section 2 - Resource Extraction Issuer Disclosure Item 2.01 Resource Extraction Issuer Disclosure and Report.